Azure/kubeflow-labs/4-helm/README.md

     app: nginx
 ```

-The problem using those is the flexibility to change some settings in it.
+The problem using those, is the settings flexibility.

-Let's say you want to change the name of the app from `nginx` to `nginx-production` ?
-You have to change it at few places in the deployment and don't forget to also change the selector setting in the service.
+Let's say you want to change the name of the app from `nginx` to `nginx-production`.
+You have to change it in a few places in the deployment and not forget to change the selector setting in the service as well.

-This is one of the example on what Helm is try to fix by beeing able to create and use templates.
+This is one example among others where Helm is fixing the issue by being able to create and use templates.

 ## Helm and Chart